vadimcn/codelldb/MANUAL.md

 |**lldb.evaluationTimeout**|Timeout for expression evaluation, in seconds (default=5s).
 |**lldb.displayFormat**|The default format for variable and expression values.
 |**lldb.showDisassembly**|When to show disassembly:<li>`auto` - only when source is not available.,<li>`never` - never show.,<li>`always` - always show, even if source is available.
-|**lldb.dereferencePointers**|Whether to show a summary of the pointee, or a numeriric value for pointers.
+|**lldb.dereferencePointers**|Whether to show a summary of the pointee, or a numeric value for pointers.
 |**lldb.suppressMissingSourceFiles**|Suppress VSCode's messages about missing source files (when debug info refers to files not present on the local machine).
 |**lldb.consoleMode**|Controls whether the debug console input is by default treated as debugger commands or as expressions to evaluate:<li>`commands` - treat debug console input as debugger commands.
 In order to evaluate an expression, prefix it with '?' (question mark).",<li>`evaluate` - treat debug console input as expressions.
 In order to execute a debugger command, prefix it with '`' (backtick).